learn-co-curriculum/python-p4-hateoas-and-marshmallow/README.md

 ## Setting up Flask-Marshmallow

-Run `pipenv install && pipenv shell` to create and enter your virtual environment.
+Run `pipenv install; pipenv shell` to create and enter your virtual environment.
 In addition to the modules from earlier Phase 4 lessons, this will install two new libraries: Flask-Marshmallow and Marshmallow-SQLAlchemy.